WormBase/website-genome-browsers/README.md

 - protein_schematic_production is the production config
 - protein_schematic_staging is the staging config
+- protein-### is the branch for building specific releases

+JBrowse 2

+- jb2-production is the production config
+- jb2-staging is the staging config
-- protein -### is the branch for building specific releases
+- jb2-### is the branch for building specific releases

 Alliance of Genome Resources JBrowse plugin: